 ESG Analysis: Is judgment more important than data?

-The availability of ESG-related data is growing and improving — just look at your Bloomberg terminal or whatever resource you use to collect ESG data.
+The availability of ESG-related data is growing and improving — just look at a Bloomberg terminal or whatever resource you use to collect ESG data.
 The amount of data available for ESG metrics has grown exponentially over the past decade, and for large multinational companies in developed markets, investors can find a lot of what they need.
 But gaps still exist.

-If, however, you are trying to find ESG data for small- or mid-cap companies or companies in emerging markets, it is likely that the data does not yet exist or will take a great deal of digging to uncover.
+If, however, you are trying to find ESG data for small- or mid-cap companies or companies in emerging markets, it is likely that the data do not yet exist or will take a great deal of digging to uncover.

 Until the availability of data catches up with the demands of financial professionals, investors and analysts will have to use more judgment than data in some of their analysis and decision making surrounding ESG issues.

 Not necessarily . . .